From Audacity Development Manual

 When you import an On-Demand file by any means ( normal Audacity waveform as soon as it has been computed.
 You can play or edit the track at once wherever that normal waveform is displaying, without waiting for the remainder of the waveform to be drawn., or dragging in), a sequence of patterned blocks appears almost immediately, representing the uncomputed waveform.
 The blocks are then progressively replaced from left to right by the

 You can also change the focal point from which the waveform is computed.
 To do this, either click in the track at the leftmost point from which you want the waveform drawn, or drag a selection in either direction.
-In the image below, we clicked to place the cursor in the waveform at a time of 45 minutes.
+In the image below, we clicked to place the cursor in the waveform at a time of 1 hour 15 minutes, two thirds of the way along.
 The waveform then started being drawn rightwards from the cursor point:

 Using read-directly On-Demand, you can now edit or play from the new focal point.
 You can also start playback from a new position without changing the focal point of the waveform by clicking or dragging a region in the Timeline.